cavilosa/Publishing-House/README.md

 Editor will get additional buttons to delete the book or the author.

-If the book or author id is not in the database, 422 error will raised.
+If the book or author id is not in the database, 422 error will be raised.

 JSON response will include: